Prajwal-ETH/Prajwal-ETH/README.md

 - 👋 Hi, I’m @Prajwal-ETH
 - 👀 I’m interested in Blockchain and Web 3.O
 - 🌱 I’m currently learning Blockchain Development
-- 💞️ I’m looking to collaborate on projects on blockchain and blockchain developers
+- 💞️ I’m looking to collaborate on projects on blockchain and with blockchain developers
 - 📫 How to reach me - mail at @prajwalghatole15@gmail.com

 <!---